kaiwan/seals/README.md

 ).

-Assuming these folders and the sources are in place, execution continues...
+Assuming these folders and the sources are in place (typically achived by running the `install.sh` script), all will be well and execution continues...
 The `build_SEALS.sh` script is the primary script (invoked by the `run_and_log` script) and the first thing it does is show you the currently selected target platform, and allows you to change it via this gui:

 ![select target board](tutorial_pics/select_platform.png)